DanHallatt/Ternary_Contour/README.md

  - colour of the colour gradient, according to cmap available options (https://matplotlib.org/stable/tutorials/colors/colormaps.html).
  - the number of contours.
  - to plot contour lines.
+ - to plot contour level values within the contour levels.
  - the end-members of the plot, which must match the content of the input dataset (systems are: [Si+Al, Mg, Fe], [Si+Al, Mg+Fe, O], or [S, Ni, Fe]).

 <p align="right">(<a href="#top">back to top</a>)</p>